maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoin-for-the-long-haul.md

 1. Run `sha256sum warp.html` on the AGM to verify that the sum matches the sum you observed in step 2.
 1. Open the HTML as a local file with Chrome or Firefox.
     1. Test the configuration with a few temporary passphrases and small transfers (see below for more details).
     1. Pick a good passphrase.
-For example: `vicar formal lubbers errata mutton`.
+For example: `vicar formal lubbers errata`.
 More on this later.
     1. Run the configuration in "production", with your real passphrase.
 Use your email address as your "salt".
 You'll get a public/private key pair out.
 1. Use your phone to scan the public key, and transfer it to your networked machine (via email, for example).
 When scanning, be careful to resize your browser window so that only the public QR code is visible.
 1. Turn off the air-gapped machine.